Discovering the reach of a gene mutation.

 Fragile X syndrome [FXS] is a genetic condition caused by a full mutation of the FMR1 gene, and is the most common known genetic cause of autism.
 About one-third of individuals with fragile X exhibit behaviors consistent with an autism diagnosis.

 We’re investigating how the FMR1 gene relates to language and social features throughout development, and how involved it is in the symptoms associated with autism.
-We’re currently recruiting individuals with FXS and their parents, grandparents, and siblings – as well as individuals without fragile X and their families – to participate in the studies being performed at this time.
+We’re currently recruiting individuals with FXS and their parents – as well as individuals without fragile X and their parents – to participate in the studies being performed at this time.

 Our research involves working with individuals who carry the FMR1 premutation and those affected by fragile X syndrome and their family members, using leading-edge technologies to study language and cognitive processes.